MikroElektronika/mikrosdk_click_v2/clicks/nanogps3/details.md

 ---
-# Nano GPS 3 click
+# Nano GPS 3 Click

 > Nano GPS 3 Click is a compact add-on board that provides fast positioning capabilities.
 > This board features the ORG1511, a GPS/GNSS module with an integrated antenna from OriginGPS.